How to Practice Gratitude to Improve Your Mental Health

 Why is Gratitude Important?

 Psychologists have linked practicing gratitude with overall greater happiness.
-Gratitude fosters positive emotions such as love, excitement, interest or pride.
+It fosters positive emotions such as love, excitement, interest or pride.
 It can also help people to see the best in every experience by propagating an optimistic attitude, as well as improving physical and mental health.
 People who feel gratitude may find it easier to build strong relationships.

 Practicing gratitude requires a certain amount of reflection.
 Taking time to reflect on all that is good in your life can help to draw out positivity or thankfulness, even if these are things you have struggled to identify before.

 For this reason, it can be particularly beneficial to practice gratitude if you are experiencing depression or a difficult period in your life.
-Gratitude can improve relationships, boost well-being and help you to nurture your own mental health.
+It can improve relationships, boost well-being and help you to nurture your own mental health.

 What Does Gratitude Do to Brain?